theodoreOnzGit/teh-o-prke/src/feedback_mechanisms/README.md

 For the last two, we may use longer timesteps to calculate inventory, so not crucial.
 For short transients, not really important.
 I'm prioritising short and medium term transients first (items 1 through 7).
+Though 1 is already accounted for in Six Group PRKE at least for solid fuel.
+Items 2-7 can be programmed.

+I suppose the general mechanism is to have a function taking in whatever quantifies the feedback, eg. a temperature parameter, void parameter (vapour fraction), etc. and returns a term in the six factor formula

-== Verification and Validation
+## Verification and Validation